 the elimination of all forms of forced or compulsory labour

 the elimination of discrimination in respect of employment and occupation.

 3. Are actively working to ensure living wages and ILO Principles throughout their supply chain and are transparent about their current practices and progress towards their goals.

 We use a combination of sources to judge ethicality including certifications and labels like Fair Trade International, World Fair Trade Organization, and GOTS and brands' self-reported manufacturing processes, practices, and commitments.

 Although we have done a lot of research, we are not experts.
 We always encourage you to do additional research before actually making a purchase and to let us know what you find!

 First, we believe strongly that fashion is not sustainable if it is not ethical.

 Any brand that claims to be sustainable but participates in and supports systems that treat human beings as disposable is inherently not.

 Second, other than that which you already own, the most sustainable apparel is long-lasting secondhand apparel.
 Choosing secondhand pieces lessens demand for new apparel which, no matter how minimal, undergoes a production process that almost always has a negative environmental impact.

 Third, when it comes to new apparel, we consider sustainable brands to be those that upcycle materials or use plant-based and organic materials that can be more responsibly returned to our Mother Earth from which they come.
-They generally stay away from synthetic fibers and animal products unless they have been upcycled.
+They generally stay away from synthetic fibers and animal products unless they are certified byproducts or have been upcycled.